rijkvp/YT-Shell/README.md

 # YT-Shell

-YT-Shell is a browser extension which lets you stay focused while using YouTube.
-The extension ensures that you are not distracted by hiding things that distract you with the aim of spending your time on 'quality content'.
-There are settings for blocking recommendations, hiding upcummies & more.
+YT-Shell is a browser extension that helps you stay focused while browsing YouTube.
+The extension ensures that you are not distracted with the aim of spending your time on 'quality content'.
+It works by injecting CSS and JS that hide things from the site.
+There are settings for blocking stuff including blocking recommendations, hiding upcummies and thumbnails.

 ## Installation
 The extension is currently only available in the Microsoft Edge Add-ons store because I don't want to pay for the registration fees for the Chrome Web Store.